oracle-livelabs/developer/dev-ai-app-dev-healthcare/ai-exercise/ai-vector-search-challenge-answers.md

 **Welcome to the Code with AI Vector Search Challenge!**

-In this lab, you will use Oracle Database 23ai to build a loan matching feature for a financial application.
-By implementing similarity search, you will match user queries to loan descriptions based on meaning—**not just keywords**.
+Enhance your app with an intent-matching feature using AI Vector Search.
+Work in a Jupyter Notebook to enable similarity search on patient history, doctor notes, and past approvals.
+Match cases semantically—not just by keywords—and return relevant prior examples to support real-time decisions.

 ![Similarity Search](./images/similarity-search.png " ")

-At SeerEquites, the data science team is building a loan recommendation system that goes beyond keyword matching.
-They are using AI Vector Search to understand meaning in loan descriptions—for example, linking "Affordable Housing Loan" to "Low-Income Home Loan."
-In this lab, you will complete their Similarity Search feature using Oracle Database 23ai, which converts text into embeddings and uses cosine similarity to find conceptually similar loans.
+At Seer Healthcare, the data science team is building a claim recommendation system that goes beyond keyword matching.
+They are using AI Vector Search to understand meaning in treatment descriptions—for example, linking "Patient History" to "Prior Claims."
+In this lab, you will complete their Similarity Search feature using Oracle Database 23ai, which converts text into embeddings and uses cosine similarity to find conceptually similar claims.

 **Why AI Vector Search?**

 Unlike keyword search, AI Vector Search captures meaning.
-For example, 'Military Veteran Loan' and 'Veteran Home Loan' use different words but express similar ideas.
-Oracle Database 23ai converts loan descriptions into vectors, compares their meanings, and ranks results by similarity for more accurate recommendations.
+For example, '[placeholder]]' and '[placeholder]' use different words but express similar ideas.
+Oracle Database 23ai converts claim descriptions into vectors, compares their meanings, and ranks results by similarity for more accurate recommendations.

 Good luck, and enjoy the process.
 Let’s get coding!